Last updated on January 18th, 2023 at 05:54 pm

 If you think they can handle these steps, you’ll probably be okay.
 If you think little Johnny would rather squeeze your beardie like a toothpaste tube to see what comes out, maybe it’s not a good choice.

-Here are the steps to safe handling of a bearded dragon by your children:
+Here are the steps for the safe handling of a bearded dragon by your children:

 - Remind them of the rules.
 Beardies are small and young ones are fragile.
 No squeezing, throwing, scaring, or otherwise being rough with them.